Devkon69/Liquidcash/README.md

 If you are using a GNU Linux GUI distribution like ubuntu or debian, you can run the GUI wallet:

-a) Make sure you are in src/qt folder of Titan ( your_directory/Titan/src/qt )
+a) Make sure you are in src/qt folder of Liquidcash( your_directory/Liquidcash/src/qt )
-b) Run: ./titancoin-qt
+b) Run: ./liquidcash-qt

 Enjoy your GUI wallet